aramiracle/regression_medium/README.md

 1. **Conversion to Float**: It converts numerical values represented as strings with comma as decimal separator to float format.
 2. **Replacing Negative Values**: It replaces negative values with the median of the corresponding feature column.

+## Steps for prediction in `main.py`

+1. **Load the dataset**: Load the dataset containing air quality features and temperature values.

+2. **Split Data**: Split the dataset into features (X) and target (y), where X represents the input features and y represents the target variable (temperature).

+3. **Split Data into Training and Testing Sets**: Divide the dataset into training and testing sets to train the model on one set and evaluate its performance on another.

+4. **Normalize Data**: Standardize the features by scaling them to have a mean of 0 and a standard deviation of 1.

+5. **Make Predictions**: Use different regression models to make temperature predictions.
+The models used in this project include:
+   - Linear Regression
+   - Polynomial Regression
+   - Ridge Regression
+   - Lasso Regression
+   - Support Vector Regression (SVR)

+6. **Calculate Mean Squared Error (MSE)**: Compute the Mean Squared Error (MSE) for each regression model to evaluate its performance.

+7. **Print MSE Values**: Display the MSE values for each regression model.

+8. **Save Predictions to CSV File**: Store the predicted temperature values along with the real temperature values in a CSV file for further analysis.

 ## Usage